EluciusFTW/SpectreCoff/docs/modules/chart.md

 # Chart Modules
-_SpectreCoff_ supports both the bar chart widget and the breakdown chart widget of Spectre.Console.
+_SpectreCoff_ supports both the bar chart widget and the breakdown chart widget of _Spectre.Console_.

 Both charts share the same `ChartItem` union type consisting of two options:
 ```fs